 - Is there a specific budget or time frame you need to adhere to

-- Treatments you do not wish to undertake.
+- Dental treatments you do not wish to undertake.

 - Data collected will be analysed to formulate appropriate treatment plans.

 Second Stage: Mock Up Discussion